 Maj.
 Gen. Douglas A. Farnham assumed his duties as the Adjutant General, Maine National Guard in January 2016 and also serves as Commissioner for the Department of Defense, Veterans and Emergency Management.
-He is responsible for managing the activities of Main's Army and Air National Guard, Maine Veterans' Service and Maine Emergency Management Agency.
+He is responsible for managing the activities of Maine's Army and Air National Guard, Maine Veterans' Services and Maine Emergency Management Agency.

 1984 Bachelor of Science in Business Administration and Management, United States Air Force Academy, Colorado Springs, Colo.

 1988 Master in Business Administration and Management, Chapman University, Orange, Calif.

 1989 Squadron Officer School, Maxwell Air Force Base, Montgomery, Ala.

 2012 Director of Mobility Forces (DM4), Hurlburt Field, Fla.

 2016 Senior Leader Orientation Course (SLOC), Joint base Andrews, Md.